SAVE $50 PER PERSON

 The water garden is front and center as shoppers begin their journey through the nursery yard as a visual reminder that the company provides both landscape design and installation services.

 Norfolk Botanical Garden & Lunch

-Spring and summer colors will be blooming throughout many of the Norfolk Botanical Garden's 52 themed gardens spread over 175 acres.
+Spring and summer colors will be on full display throughout 52 themed gardens across 175 acres here.
 Through a Works Progress Administration (WPA) grant, the creation of the gardens began in 1938 with the transition of a tree-filled swamp into the Azalea Gardens.
-Now, the Japanese, Butterfly and Perennial Gardens are must-see stops.
-The World of Wonders Children's Garden covers 3 acres with themes like Frog Bog, Plant Safari and Dirt Factory - a great place for ideas to bring back the kid in all of us.
+Now, the Japanese, Bristow Butterfly and Perennial Gardens are must-see stops.
+The World of Wonders Children's Adventure Garden covers three acres with themes like Frog Bog, Plant Safari and Dirt Factory - a great place for ideas to bring back the kid in all of us.

-Following lunch in the Rose Garden Hall overlooking the 3-acre All-America Rose Selections Bicentennial Garden, a tram ride will tour the gardens highlighting what makes this the perfect stop for discovering plants and garden ideas to excite both retailers and garden center shoppers.
+After lunch in the Rose Garden Hall overlooking the All-America Rose Selections Bicentennial Garden, attendees can enjoy a tram ride of the gardens or wander the gardens on their own.

 Anderson's Newport News